AFI Fast Footy logo

 10. Bouncing

-B. If a player runs more than 5 steps without bouncing, possession of the ball will be awarded to the nearest opponent.
+10.2 If a player runs more than 5 steps without bouncing, possession of the ball will be awarded to the opposition team.

 11. Ball hitting the Ground

-If the attacking team drops the ball, possession is awarded to the defensive team.
+11.1 If the attacking team drops the ball, possession will be awarded to the opposition team.

 12. Frees